Bruin-Dev/Intelygenz/docs/manual_configurations/OKTA_JWT.md

 app integration
 ![](../img/manual_configurations/okta_jwt/add_api_application.png)
 2. A new form will show and we need to fill it with the next information:
-   1. App integration name: DATA-HIGHWAY-API
+   1. App integration name: IGZ-DATA-HIGHWAY-API
    2. Grant type: Select "Authorization Code" and "Resource Owner Password"
    3. Controlled access: Select "Limit access to selected groups"
-   4. Selected groups: DATA-HIGHWAY-API
+   4. Selected groups: IGZ-INT-DATA-HIGHWAY-API, IGZ-EXT-DATA-HIGHWAY-API
    5. Click Save.